echovre/metricService/README.md

 ```
 https://housekeeping.vacasa.io/cleans?fields[clean]="predicted_clean_time"
 ```
-### to minimize the amount of data we need to receive
-but this returns the same as the filter endpoint above.
+to minimize the amount of data we need to receive, but this returns the same as the filter endpoint above.

-### the filter verb makes more sense to me so ill go with that
+the 'filter' verb makes more sense to me so ill go with that